Stefan Zweig: Work

 Zweig's memoir, The World of Yesterday, was completed in 1942 one day before he died by suicide.
 It has been widely discussed as a record of "what it meant to be alive between 1881 and 1942" in central Europe; the book has attracted both critical praise and hostile dismissal.

 Zweig acknowledged his debt to psychoanalysis.
 In a letter dated 8 September 1926, he wrote to Freud, "Psychology is the great business of my life".
 He went on explaining that Freud had considerable influence on writers such as Marcel Proust, D.H.
 Lawrence and James Joyce, giving them a lesson in "courage" and helping them to overcome their inhibitions.
 "Thanks to you, we see many things. – Thanks to you we say many things which otherwise we would not have seen nor said."
 He claimed autobiography, in particular, had become "more clear-sighted and audacious".

 Zweig enjoyed a close association with Richard Strauss and provided the libretto for Die schweigsame Frau (The Silent Woman).
 Strauss famously defied the Nazi regime by refusing to sanction the removal of Zweig's name from the programme for the work's première on 24 June 1935 in Dresden.
 As a result, Goebbels refused to attend as planned, and the opera was banned after three performances.
-Zweig later collaborated with Joseph Gregor to provide Strauss with the libretto for one other opera, Daphne, in 1937.
+Zweig later collaborated with Joseph Gregor to provide Strauss with the libretto for one other opera, Friedenstag, in 1938.
 At least one other work by Zweig received a musical setting: the pianist and composer Henry Jolles, who like Zweig had fled to Brazil to escape the Nazis, composed a song, "Último poema de Stefan Zweig", based on "Letztes Gedicht", which Zweig wrote on the occasion of his 60th birthday in November 1941.
 During his stay in Brazil, Zweig wrote Brasilien, Ein Land der Zukunft (Brazil, A Land of the Future) which consisted in a collection of essays on the history and culture of his newly adopted country.

 Zweig was a passionate collector of manuscripts.
-He corresponded at length with Hungarian musicologist Gisela Selden-Goth, often discussing their mutual interest in collecting original music scores.
+He corresponded at length with Hungarian musicologist Gisela Selden-Goth, often discussing their shared interest in collecting original music scores.
 There are important Zweig collections at the British Library, at the State University of New York at Fredonia and at the National Library of Israel.
 The British Library's Stefan Zweig Collection was donated to the library by his heirs in May 1986.
 It specialises in autograph music manuscripts, including works by Bach, Haydn, Wagner, and Mahler.
 It has been described as "one of the world's greatest collections of autograph manuscripts".
 One particularly precious item is Mozart's "Verzeichnüß aller meiner Werke" – that is, the composer's own handwritten thematic catalogue of his works.

 The 1993–1994 academic year at the College of Europe was named in his honour.

-Zweig has been credited with being one of the novelists who contributed to the emergence of what would later be called the Habsburg Myth.
+Zweig has been credited with being one of the novelists who contributed to the emergence of what would later be called the Habsburg myth.